 Most people recognize chest pain as a sign of a heart issue, but did you know that shortness of breath can also indicate heart problems?
 The team at South Shore Cardiovascular Associates is passionate about expanding knowledge of all aspects of heart health.
-If you live in or around Brandon, Riverview, or Tampa, Florida, and you’ve noticed that you’re increasingly short of breath, schedule a diagnostic exam today, online or by phone.
+If you live in or around Brandon, Riverview, Tampa, or Sun City Center, Florida, and you’ve noticed that you’re increasingly short of breath, schedule a diagnostic exam today, online or by phone.

 Shortness of breath is the feeling that you can’t get enough air no matter how hard you try.
 The medical term for shortness of breath is dyspnea.
 The experience can be incredibly frightening, and it’s sometimes described as a feeling of suffocation, an intense tightening in your chest, or air hunger.

 Occasional shortness of breath is normal when there is a clear cause.
 For example, extremely hot or cold temperatures, strenuous exercise, significant obesity, and being at high altitude can all cause a temporary shortness of breath.

 When you experience those sensations for no reason, however, shortness of breath can indicate a serious medical attention.